peilin54/edgar-data-extract/README.md

 ## How to use
 The source code is in the `edgar` directory and the tests are in the `tests` directory.
 ### Requirement
-Python 3.10.6
+The following packages were used for developing this code.
-Specific packages used for developing this code.
+>Python 3.10.6
->flatdict==4.0.1
+flatdict==4.0.1
 pandas==2.0.1
 xmltodict==0.13.0
 pytest==7.3.1